Skip to content

 Interestingly, they vary across the UK, and there may be something age-related going on as well – my mother-in-law introduced me to doohickey, and I’m not sure if that’s a generational thing, or a Manchester thing.

-Words such as gizmo, doohickey, widget, thingamabob and their friends mean ‘the thing’ and are part of a wider group of words called placeholder names.
-(You will be getting a blog on those in due course, too, but examples everyone will recognise include ‘John Doe’ or ‘Joe Blogs’ for a person whose identity is unknown at present, usually deceased in the case of John Doe, and ‘contraption’, referring to a large machine which is clearly doing something…)
+Words such as gizmo, doohickey, widget, thingamabob and their friends, mean ‘the thing’ and are part of a wider group of words called placeholder names.
+(In addition to these, there are names like ‘John Doe’ or ‘Joe Blogs’ for a person whose identity is unknown at present, usually deceased in the case of John Doe, and ‘contraption’, referring to a large machine which is clearly doing something…)

 So, is a dooberry different from a whatsit?
-Let’s investigate.silver and glass magnifying glass
+Let’s investigate.

 Whatsisface is a person whose name escapes you, but who is known to the person you’re speaking with, and whose identity they can make a reasonable guess at (you hope).
 You know, whatsisface, Amy’s uncle!
 Whatserface is the female equivalent.
 Whatsit works equally well for either gender, but alas none of them help me to remember your name if I meet you out of context!